Skip to footer content

 $vbLabelText $csharpLabel

 This code loads a single PDF file using the PdfDocument.FromFile method and converts all PDF pages to PNG image files.
 The RasterizeToImageFiles method automatically handles multiple pages in PDF documents, creating separate image files for each page with sequential numbering in the output folder.
-Note that the asterisk in the file path acts as a placeholder for automatic page numbering.
-For more advanced scenarios, you can add, copy & delete PDF pages before conversion or merge or split PDFs to control the output structure.
+The asterisk in the file path acts as a placeholder for automatic page numbering.

 Input